 What we do

-Each area has a wide remit of responsibilities and we work together with district colleagues and partners to realise the aims and aspirations of the Future Transport Plan and the overarching aims of the Council.
+Each area has a wide remit of responsibilities and we work together with partners to realise the aims and aspirations of the Future Transport Plan and the overarching aims of the Council.

 Transport planning and policy